-By investing in real estate you can add diversity to your portfolio and spread out the amount of risk you’re taking on.
-What’s more, you can benefit from the fact that real estate investments have historically been less susceptible to major market swings.
+Real estate investments can add diversity to your portfolio and spread out the amount of risk you’re taking on.
+What’s more, you can benefit from the fact that these financial investments have historically been less susceptible to major market swings.
 Real estate investments can be grouped into two broad categories – commercial and residential property – and each one has its pros and cons.
-If you’re dipping your toes into real estate for the first time, it’s important to understand how they differ.
+If you’re dipping your toes into real estate for the first time, a financial advisor could help you figure out which type of investment makes more sense for your portfolio.
+Let’s break down key differences between commercial and residential investments for investors.

 A variety of properties fall under the umbrella of commercial real estate, including office buildings, retail space, warehouses and raw land.
 The one thing they all have in common is that they’re designed to produce income.
 For example, an office building would generate rental income from its tenants.
 A piece of land can be bought and sold to a real estate developer for a profit.